-A fee, charged to volunteer at St Helena, includes housing, transportation, meals, snacks, beverages and consumables.
+A fee, charged to volunteer at St Helena, includes housing, meals, snacks, beverages and consumables.
 Housing opportunities are varied and are dependent on the groups scheduled on the island.
 Volunteer keeper openings are available from mid-June through mid-August, with tours of duty ranging from a minimum of 3 days through the entire two month period, based on the volunteer’s availability.

 Positions are open to singles, couples and families; however any children must be at least 8 years of age to participate.
 Volunteers will be transported by charter boat from Mackinaw City or via a two mile trip from the south shore of the Upper Peninsula in one of our fourteen-foot outboard powered Zodiacs.
 Volunteers will spend their entire tour of duty on the island before being returned to Mackinaw City or the Upper Peninsula.
 Duties can run the gamut from painting, sanding, cooking, washing dishes, dusting, hand-pumping and carrying water, serving as a tour guide, and clearing brush and weeds.

 Download an application by clicking the link below and call us at 231-436-5580, Monday through Friday if you have any questions or email to

 Lying two miles offshore from Michigan's Upper Peninsula and ten miles west of the world famous Mackinac Island, lies St. Helena Island.
 The 266 - acre uninhabited island once had a thriving community of over two hundred people.
 Now St. Helena only sees about 250 visitors to the lighthouse, located on the eastern end of the island, during the summer season.